 The Office Team helps with office tasks from envelope stuffing and word processing, to computer and procedural consultations, assessing office needs and budgeting office funds.
 Contact: Carolyn.

 Worship Arts Team

 This team provides many avenues for lay people to be involved in the church services, including serving as ushers, chalice lighters, church criers, readers, and chancel decorators.
 They also arrange for occasional lay-led services and for an exciting array of summer services when the minister is on vacation.
-Contact: Mary.
+Contact the church office.

 Youth and Children Religious Education Team